zrwang/zrwang.github.io/index.md

 You can find the detailed information about me in my curriculum vita ([ENG](../zrwang.resume/cv.pdf){:target="_blank"}, [CHN](../zrwang.resume.zh/cv.pdf){:target="_blank"}), and some technique blog posts in this [LINK](../blog/){:target="_blank"}.

 ### News
+* Jun.
+30 2018, three papers got accepted by IROS
+* Jun.
+8 2018, one paper got accepted by ABME
 * Jul.
 27 2017, passed thesis defense
 * Jul.
 10 2017, one paper got accepted by RA-L
 * Jun.
 28 2017, got best innovation prize for Surgical Robot Challenge 2017